Daaaav/bracketed_backslash/contributing.md

 If an item is checked, then it means the team is going to do it (hopefully), and it will be added to the section above
 ### v1.0
 - [ ] more secret shit
-- [ ] maybe if the bot doesnt have a token specified itll just log shit to an output file
+~~- [ ] maybe if the bot doesnt have a token specified itll just log shit to an output file~~ i forgot about the part where youd the token specified anyways
 - [ ] maybe one single configuration location like a normal person xd